Chris McCandless: Personal life

 McCandless had a particular interest in classic literature.
 According to Krakauer, some of his favorite writers were Jack London, Mark Twain, Leo Tolstoy and H. G. Wells.
-He was also heavily influenced by 19th-century American writer and naturalist Henry David Thoreau and was engrossed by his essay On the Duty of Civil Disobedience.
+He was also heavily influenced by 19th-century American writer and naturalist Henry David Thoreau, and was engrossed by his essay On the Duty of Civil Disobedience.
 McCandless highlighted a section on chastity in Thoreau's Walden, which has raised questions regarding his sexuality.
-There is no indication of McCandless having any romantic partners throughout his life and he is believed to have remained celibate, although his sister Carine recalls how one night as a teenager McCandless drunkenly attempted to bring a girl up to his room which awakened his mother Billie who sent the girl home.
-While staying in Niland Slabs, a seventeen-year-old named Tracy pursued McCandless romantically; however, McCandless rejected her advances.
-Wayne Westerburg recalls McCandless stating that he hoped to get married and have a family in his future.
+There is no indication of McCandless having any romantic partners throughout his life, and he is believed to have remained celibate.
+While staying in Niland Slabs, a 17 year old girl made advances, but McCandless rejected them.

 Travels

-McCandless left Virginia in the summer of 1990, driving a Datsun west in an apparent cross country trip to California.
-His car was not in good condition and suffered numerous breakdowns as he made his way out of the eastern United States.
+McCandless left Virginia in the summer of 1990, driving a Datsun west in an apparent cross-country trip to California.
+His car was in poor condition and suffered numerous breakdowns as he made his way out of the eastern United States.
 He also carried no car insurance on the vehicle and was driving with expired license plates.
 By the end of the summer, McCandless had reached the Lake Mead National Recreation Area, where a flash flood disabled his car.
-Fearful of fines or possibly even arrest due to lack of a valid license, registration and insurance, McCandless removed the car's license plates, took what he could carry, and kept moving on foot.
+Fearful of fines or possibly even arrest due to lack of a valid license, registration, and insurance, McCandless removed the car's license plates, took what he could carry, and kept moving on foot.
 His car was later found, repaired, and put into service as an undercover vehicle for the local police department.

 Traveling northwest, McCandless then hitchhiked into the Sierra Nevada mountains, where he broke into a closed cabin to steal food, supplies, and money.
-Throughout the winter of 1990, and in 1991, McCandless appears to have lived in hermit camps with other vagrants in the Sierra Nevada region.
+Throughout the winter of 1990 and in 1991, McCandless appears to have lived in hermit camps with other vagrants in the Sierra Nevada region.
 He was suspected of burglarizing other cabins when food and money ran low, but only one case was ever positively confirmed by authorities after his death.